Malzagic/mealsAPP/README.md

 You need to drag and drop the build files into the open simulator, then search for the app and run it.

+Noticed that u have an android simulator from android SDK that can be used in the Windows, Linux and IOS systems.
+However IOS simulator you can use with IOS systems.

 ## Technology Stack
 - React Native
 - Expo